mjuvela/ISM/README.md

 ## FITS

-The directory *FITS* will contain programs related to the handling of FITS images.
-At the moment there is a draft program for the resampling of FITS images using the Drizzle algorithm (for example the optional shrinking of imput-image pixels is not yet implemented).
+The directory *FITS* contains programs related to the handling of FITS images.
+At the moment there is a draft program for the resampling of FITS images using the Drizzle algorithm (for example the optional shrinking of input-image pixels is not yet implemented).
+The execution of

-If one executes

 python test_drizzle.py

-it should run a series of tests, comparing the run times of Montage.reproject (assuming that one has installed montage_wrapper) and the OpenCL routine run on CPU and on GPU (assuming one has those available).
+should run a series of tests, comparing the run times of Montage.reproject (assuming that one has installed montage_wrapper) and the OpenCL routine that is run on CPU and on GPU (assuming one has those available).
 Furthermore, the call

-ResampleImage.py  g.fits A.fita B.fits
+ResampleImage.py  g.fits A.fits B.fits

-will resample the FITS image g.fits onto the pixels defined in the header of the file A.fits, writing the result as the new file B.fits.
-If one has already run test_drizzle.py, g.fits and A.fits should already axist.
-A.fits was produced from g.fits with the Montage program so that A.fits and the file B.fits, created by the above ResampleImage call, should be similar (except for the borders, see the first link below).
+will resample the FITS image g.fits onto the pixels defined by the header of the file A.fits, writing the result as a new file B.fits.
+If one has successfully run test_drizzle.py, g.fits and A.fits should already exist.
+A.fits was there produced from g.fits with the Montage program so that A.fits and the file B.fits, created by the above ResampleImage call, should be similar (except for the borders, see the first link below).